Achievable logoAchievable logo

 Total -$1,900

-The further the underlying security’s market price rises, the more a call writer loses when assigned.
-Imagine if the market price went to $125, $200, $250, etc. While large swings in the market are relatively uncommon, they can (and do) occur.
-With no ceiling to the market, the maximum loss for a short call is unlimited.
+The higher the underlying security’s market price rises, the more a call writer loses if assigned.
+If the market price rose to $125, $200, $250, and so on, the loss would keep increasing.
+Because there’s no ceiling on how high a stock price can go, the maximum loss for a short call is unlimited.

-When an option is sold with no hedge (protection), it is considered naked.
-Naked is a peculiar term, but it means the short option is subject to considerable risk.
-As you’ve learned, a short call is risky because it may result in the investor buying shares at the higher market price and then selling those shares at the lower strike price.
-The market has no ceiling, so the investor can lose unlimited money.
+When an option is sold with no hedge (protection), it’s considered naked.
+A naked short call is especially risky because the writer may have to buy shares at a higher market price and then sell them at the lower strike price.
+Since the market has no ceiling, the potential loss is unlimited.

-In future sections, you’ll learn how investors protect themselves from risk on short options.
-For now, here is a quick list of investments that would cover a short call:
+In future sections, you’ll learn how investors hedge short options.
+For now, here’s a quick list of positions that would cover a short call:

 • Long shares